alexanderbird/generator-cms-less/README.md

 Anything after the `anchorDelimiter` (default: `-`) in the url hash is ignored when loading the page content.
 This way, you can still use the hash for page anchors.
 The only nuisance is that the anchor must now be `<a href='#pagename-anchorname'>Anchor Name</a>` to link to `<div id='pagename-anchorname'>Anchored Stuff</div>`.

-To reiterate, all of the following will load `cms-less-content/foo.html`:
+To reiterate, all of the following will load `_partials/foo.html`:

 * `example.com/#foo`
 * `example.com/#foo-`
 * `example.com/#foo-bar`
 * `example.com/#foo-baz`

-You can test this out by spinning up a new CmsLess website and browsing to the index page.
-From your web browser's JavaScript console, run `CmsLess.PageName('#somepage-totest')` to see what page name CmsLess extracts from the hash.
+You can test this out by headed over to the [live demo](cms-less.abird.ca) - from your web browser's JavaScript console, run `CmsLess.PageName('#somepage-totest')` to see what page name CmsLess extracts from the hash.
 If you don't provide an argument, it will take the hash from the `window.location.hash` property.

 #### Page Redirection